NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Lantern Leshy.md

 abilities_mid:
   - name: ""
   - name: "Withering Burst"
     desc: " (poison,void) When a lantern leshy is destroyed, it explodes in a blast of necromantic energy.
 Due to its origin, this energy only affects plants, doing 1d10 void damage to each plant creature in a 30-foot emanation with a DC 15 Fortitude check save.
 This burst causes plants in the area to rot, creating a disgusting miasma that lingers in the air for 1 minute.
-Any creature that breathes must attempt a DC 15 Fortitude check save any time it enters or ends its turn in the area while the miasma lasts.\n**Critical Success** The creature is temporarily immune to the miasma for 1 day.\n**Success** The creature is unaffected this turn.\n**Failure** The creature is Sickened 1.\n**Critical Failure** The creature is Sickened 2."
+Any creature that breathes must attempt a DC 15 Fortitude check save any time it enters or ends its turn in the area while the miasma lasts.\n* * *\n\n**Critical Success** The creature is temporarily immune to the miasma for 1 day.\n\n**Success** The creature is unaffected this turn.\n\n**Failure** The creature is [[undefined]].\n\n**Critical Failure** The creature is [[undefined]]."

 attacks:
   - name: ""